Updated: Sep 1, 2021

 Robinhood founders chose to create a simple website that had a description in very simple language saying “Robinhood $0 commission stock trading Stop paying up to $10 every trade”, an email input box, and a CTA button — “Get Early Access”

 Unlike Mailbox, you didn’t have to download an app just to get on the waitlist.
 I really liked their super simple landing page.
 It immediately tells the value proposition of their service and compels me to take action by just giving an email address.

 There was also a subtle option to Watch the video, in case someone wanted to know more about them before giving the email to get early access.

 Robinhood’s referral solution to a unique challenge with waitlists

-In Mailbox’s case most people got tired of seeing so many people ahead of them in the waitlist week after week.
+In Mailbox’s case, most people got tired of seeing so many people ahead of them on the waitlist week after week.

 Mathematically, they were making progress by moving ahead 40,000+ positions in a week at a time.
 However, psychologically they felt that there are still zillion people ahead of them and started deleting the app.